Login to Complete an Application or to Access Judging Panel

 To maintain anonymity in judging, no names of schools, faculty, students, or collaborating parties may appear on any submission materials (including file names), except where specifically requested on the online entry form.
 Do not, however, conceal the title or location of course projects.
-Failure to adhere to this rule will result in immediate disqualification; ARCHITECT will not adjust any submission to make it comply with this rule.

 Providing Additional Materials

 Entrants whose submissions are selected as winners agree to make available further information and publication-quality graphic materials as needed by ARCHITECT.
 ARCHITECT may require additional information from the students whose work is featured in the winning studios’ submissions in order for them to receive a cash prize.